Friday, October 31, 2025

 • You must keep the intermediate license until age seventeen

-• You must have twelve months of suspension-free and offense-free record
+• You must have a twelve-month suspension-free and offense-free record

 • Complete all supervised hours and driver education requirements